-I have spent the past 25 years working in the business world, learning countless lessons and making more mistakes than I care to remember.
-Fortunately I’ve been able to use my experiences – both positive and negative – to help achieve the goals I’ve set along the way.
+Having spent the past 30 years in the business world, I’ve learned countless lessons and made more mistakes than I care to remember!
+Constantly learning and developing, I’ve picked up more than a few pieces of advice to help me reach my goals along the way.

-With this in mind, I wanted to offer some guidance from a first-hand perspective.
-Hopefully, whether you already work in business or are simply contemplating the first step, I can provide you with a positive but realistic impression of both the hurdles and the highs that lie ahead.
+With this in mind, I wanted to offer guidance from a first-hand perspective.
+Whether you’re already in business or are contemplating the first step, hopefully this will help you along in your journey.

-Having recently met a group of aspiring entrepreneurs and trying to offer them a few words of support, I thought back to a time when I was starting out in business and the uncertainty I felt with it!
-That is why I am going to focus my first series of posts on starting up.
-It may sound obvious but before anyone enters the world of business they must be sure they are doing so for the right reasons.
-My first post highlights what I consider these to be in the hope that people become better equipped for the journey ahead.Get your free business guide now
+Having recently been invited to meet a group of aspiring entrepreneurs and offer them a few words of support, I thought back to a time when I was starting out in business and the uncertainty that time brings.
+That is why my first series of posts is focussed on starting up.
+Whilst it may sound obvious, before anyone enters the world of business they must be 100% certain they are doing so for the right reasons.
+What is your why?Get your free business guide now

-It is easy to forget the early days of UKFast, having evolved so much over the past 15 years.
-Looking back, I am certain that all the sacrifices made and hurdles overcome were more than worthwhile and part of what made our journey all the more exciting.Get your free business guide now
+Are you ready to be self-employed?
+There are real positives and negatives of self-employment – undeniably, one of those is sacrifice.
+It is easy to forget the early days of UKFast, having evolved so much over the past 17 years.
+Looking back, I am certain that all the sacrifices we made in the early days have led to the position we are in now.Get your free business guide now

-Sometimes the best experiences are ones shared, and in the case of UKFast this couldn't be truer.
-My wife Gail and I started UKFast together 15 years ago and I can't imagine doing it without her.
+The best experiences are ones shared and in the case of UKFast this couldn't be more true.
+My wife Gail and I started UKFast together 17 years ago and I can't imagine doing it without her.
 Not only does it make perfect business sense, the journey has been all the more fun with her by my side.
 Interestingly, when UKFast was just an idea in my mind, Gail was busy applying for jobs, neither of us realising we both wanted to be business partners.

 So here we are now, happily married and running what I believe is the greatest hosting provider in the world.
-However, entering into a business partnership is a serious matter and if you're considering it, there are a few issues I would reflect over first.Get your free business guide now
+That being said, entering into a business partnership is a serious decision and if you're on this road, there are a few things to consider first.Get your free business guide now